joshbalfour/final-year-project/Documents/Technical Report.md

 ###### Mapping the result
 Starting at each train station and walking along the nodes, if a node has connections then we send the walker down each respective set of nodes.
 When we reach a node that has a station attached we add the path, the station, and the from and to destinations into the database.
 Then we continue along into will covert 6 stations.
-This is a compromise between doing all station to all stations and having 250GB of data, and connnecting each station to the nearest neighbour which National Rail may have not provided.
+This is a compromise between doing all station to all stations and having a large amount (250GB) of data, and connnecting each station to the nearest neighbour, which National Rail may have not provided.

 ###### Ouput
 The output of this algorithm will be a table of the track that goes from station to stations.